Bombe/rhynodge/README.md

 ## Configuration

-Reactor’s configuration uses JSON files (I tried using XML first but apparently polymorphic deserialization is something that is not easily done with XML parsers).
+Rhynodge’s configuration uses JSON files (I tried using XML first but apparently polymorphic deserialization is something that is not easily done with XML parsers).
 The format of a ``Chain`` configuration is pretty straight-forward and can be seen in the example configuration files.